substack/forkdb/readme.markdown

   Print an ascii diagram to stdout tracing HASH forward in time to its heads.

+forkdb concestor HASH1 HASH2...

+  Print the most recent common ancestor(s) for the list of HASHes.

 forkdb sync {OPTIONS} # multi-master replication forkdb push {OPTIONS} # push updates forkdb pull {OPTIONS} # pull updates